konstantin-eu/langrepeater/README.md

                                [--create_audio]
                                infile
 ~~~
 The commands produces special subtitles using faster whisper.
-TPlease not this is not just a translcribtion using whisper, isnetead floowing os done:
+TPlease not this is not just a transcription using Whisper, instead following os done:
-a) by default openai whisper and faster whisper (https://github.com/SYSTRAN/faster-whisper) transcribtion quality can be not good because of hallucinations(https://github.com/openai/whisper/discussions/1783) (from my understanding, especially for non english speech).
-To mitigate this I first detect speech segments in audio track using https://github.com/snakers4/silero-vad and then run faster whisper STT model with speech segments
+a) by default Openai Whisper and Faster Whisper (https://github.com/SYSTRAN/faster-whisper) transcription quality can be not good because of hallucinations(for details see https://github.com/openai/whisper/discussions/1783 , from my understanding, especially for non english speech).
+To mitigate this problem I first detect speech segments in audio track using https://github.com/snakers4/silero-vad and then run faster whisper STT model with speech segments
 b) transcription with word timestamps are generated
 c) transcription is broken down into complete sentences https://spacy.io/ and subtitles are generated
 d) english translation is added to german subtitles